Pressure Switches

 Accuracy

-A limit of how much deviation from the switch set point is allowed, measured in points per square inch or as a percentage.
+The allowable deviation from the switch setpoint, measured in pounds per square inch (psi) or as a percentage, ensuring reliable and precise operation.

 Actuation Point/Setpoint